Actual advert for the Lytro.

 Okay, the camera has a 35-280mm f/2 zoom.
 That's kind of cool.
 Except, it kind of isn't.
 28-300-equivalent zooms (more or less the same zoom range) from Nikon cost more than this camera and they're only f/3.5 at the short end and f/5.6 at the long end.

 It just seems too good to be true, by which I mean "I think this lens will have shitty optics".
-Then again, the very low resolution of this camera means that they could swap it out with a crappy Soviet lens for the same results.
+Then again, the very low resolution of this camera means that they could swap it out with a dodgy Soviet lens for the same results.

 Who knows; all I'm saying is that even the nerd sites describe them as "a bit soft".
 Oh.

 (A correspondent who has tried a Lytro informs me that the Lytro can get away with this because it has a tiny sensor, and the real focal lengths involved are much less.
-I suppose that makes sense; compact cameras also have tiny sensors and often have absurd zoom ratios, as do TV lenses.)
+I suppose that makes sense; compact cameras also have tiny sensors and often have enormous zoom ratios, as do TV lenses.)

 You're right, I haven't, and none of the nerd websites getting damp fanginas over it have tried one either.
 So what?
 I'm not going to pay you $399 to kick me in the crotch and you can argue about how this is the future of body modification and how I'll be able to get repeated crotch-kicks from any angle and hey don't kick me in the crotch that's not nice.